tgross/blog.0x74696d.com/content/posts/2013-06-05-dynamodb-batch-uploads.md

          items = []
 ```

 Okay, so we'll treat our list as a queue, and when it gets to the maximum size we can push in a single batch write, we'll push that up.
-But I buried the problem with this when I elided the error handling -- if the write is throttled by DynamoDB, you'll be silently dropping writes because `boto` doesn't raise an exception.
+But I buried the problem with this when I elided the error handling &mdash; if the write is throttled by DynamoDB, you'll be silently dropping writes because `boto` doesn't raise an exception.
 So let's try that part again.

 ``` python
       if len(items) > 25: